2024 Annual Report

 A MESSAGE FROM OUR CHAIR

-Our roots as the Minnesota Leadership Council on Aging go back to 2004, when leaders from the Minnesota Senior Federation, Trellis (then the Metropolitan Area Agency on Aging) and my own organization, invited a few trusted leaders to begin coalescing the resources and power of Minnesota's community-based aging organizations in a new way.
-Now, marking this 20-year commitment to strengthening our state as a great place for us all to age, we continue to broaden our mission and membership.
+Our roots as the Minnesota Leadership Council on Aging go back to 2004, when leadership of the Minnesota Senior Federation, Trellis (then the Metropolitan Area Agency on Aging) and my own organization invited a few trusted leaders to consider how we could coalesce resources and power of Minnesota's nonprofit and community-based organizations in aging.
+Today, we mark this 20-year commitment by again continuing to broaden our mission and our membership.

-Once again, our Delegates have just approved a new strategic framework for our work designed to strengthen the aging sector and our whole state in the years ahead.
-This new framework includes a refresh to the core values that have long served as our foundation - values that are at the very heart of who the Leadership Council is, and what we believe:
+Our Delegates just approved a new strategic plan designed to strengthen the aging sector and Minnesota in the years ahead.
+Our new framework includes a refresh of the core values that have long served as our foundation - values at the very heart of who the Leadership Council is, and what we believe.

 AGING WITH DIGNITY